 - For the safety of everyone, all check-in kiosks are cleaned and sanitized for each flight

 - Our Boeing 737 jets are equipped with HEPA air filters, capable of capturing over 99% of microbes and bacteria in the air

-- High touch surfaces including seats, seatbelts, armrests, passenger service units, cabin windows, tray tables, overhead bins, galleys and lavatories are cleaned regularly with a hospital-grade disinfectant product
+- High touch surfaces including seats, seatbelts, armrests, passenger service units, cabin windows, tray tables, overhead bins, galleys and lavatories are cleaned regularly

 - Passengers are asked to avoid lining up in the lavatory and galley areas of the aircraft while inflight